So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals

 Definitely do some research beforehand to make sure you’re getting the most out of your money.

-Berlin Welcome Card – Similar to the Oslo Pass, transportation is covered within zones A,B,C dependant upon the type of pass.
+Berlin Welcome Card: Transportation is covered within zones A,B,C dependant upon the type of pass.
 Whilst in Berlin I opted for the cheapest option and purchased the Zones A/B 48 hour pass as everything I wanted to see was right within these zones.